5 Risks Facing Seniors Living at Home

 Assisted living facilities typically provide all housekeeping, laundry and home maintenance, so your loved one can thrive in a safe environment, and spend their time enjoying hobbies and activities.

-Malnutrition is a serious health issue among seniors, facing 1 in 4 older adults.
+Malnutrition is a serious health issue among seniors.
 Poor nutrition and dehydration can result from many factors including decreased appetites, trouble chewing, and a lack of interest in cooking and eating for one.
 Seniors living at home should be able to shop for, prepare and eat three healthy meals per day.
 Having no food in the house or spoiled food in the refrigerator is a sure fire sign they are not getting adequate nutrition and need additional assistance.
 If you notice any sudden weight loss or evidence of malnutrition or dehydration, get help immediately.

-The average senior takes about seven different medications per day, so it may not be surprising that 58 percent of seniors make some kind of error when taking medications.
+The average senior takes four or more different medications per day, so it's not surprising that a high percentage of seniors make some kind of error when taking medications.
 Seniors living at home must be able to remember proper dosage each day and keep up with refills.
 If a senior can’t remember if or how much medication they took, or forgets to take their medication altogether, they are putting their health at serious risk staying at home.

 Most assisted living facilities provide medication management as a service to their residents.

-Living at home is certainly possible for some seniors who are able to thrive on their own, but for many older adults it creates an unsafe and unhealthy living environment.
-Senior living offers the ability for seniors to maintain their independence and “age in place” both safely and comfortably.
+Living at home is certainly possible for some seniors who are able to thrive on their own, but for many older adults, it creates an unsafe and unhealthy living environment.
+Senior living offers the ability for seniors to maintain their independence and “age in place” both safely, comfortably, and happily.